dhis2/training-docs/content/android/tg_maps.md

 In this case we have configured a Relationship type “Siblings” which is bidirectional.

-### Server configuration:
+### Online configuration:

-* Connect to the server with the Administrator account and go to Maintenance > Program
+* Connect to the web with the Administrator account and go to Maintenance > Program
 * Relationship type
 * You can observe the Siblings Relationship already created.